NetComposer/nksip/README.md

 # Quick Start

-NkSIP has been tested on OSX and Linux, using Erlang R15B y R16B
+NkSIP has been tested on OSX and Linux, using Erlang R15B03, R16B03 and 17.1

 ```
 > git clone https://github.com/kalta/nksip